 Which chess piece starts on its own color?
 In chess, the light-colored queen is placed on the light-colored square whereas, the dark-colored queen is placed on the dark-colored square.
 So the queen is a chess piece that starts on its own color.

 Where does the king start in chess?
 The light-colored king starts from e1 square on the chessboard.
 The dark-colored king is placed on e8 square on the chessboard.

 What is the order of chess pieces?
 The rooks are placed on the corner squares, then the knights, after that, bishops are placed, and the king and queen are placed on the remaining two squares of the first row (8th row for black).
 However, the pawns are placed on the second row (7th row for black).

 Some Rules You Must Know After The Chess Board Setup:

 - White (Light Colored Piece) Moves First and then the players alternate their turns.

-- While capturing any piece you first remove that opponent piece from the chess board and occupy that square by your own piece (which you used to capture the opponent piece).
+- While capturing any piece you first remove that opponent piece from the chessboard and occupy that square with your own piece (which you used to capture the opponent piece).